Bruce Lee: The Fighter

-Bruce Lee: The Fighter is a 2014 Indian Telugu-language action comedy film directed by Sreenu Vaitla and produced by D. V. V. Danayya under DVV Entertainments.
-The film stars Ram Charan, alongside Rakul Preet Singh, Arun Vijay, Kriti Kharbanda, Sampath Raj and Nadhiya.
+Bruce Lee: The Fighter is a 2015 Indian Telugu-language action comedy film directed by Sreenu Vaitla and produced by D. V. V. Danayya under DVV Entertainments.
+The film stars Ram Charan, alongside Arun Vijay, Rakul Preet Singh, Kriti Kharbanda, Sampath Raj and Nadhiya.
 The music was composed by S. Thaman, while the cinematography and editing were handled by Manoj Paramahamsa and M. R. Varma.
 In the film, Karthik, a stuntman, is mistaken for a cop, where he helps to unearth the schemes of Deepak Raj, a drug peddler and his father Jayaraj.

 Srinu Vaitla narrated the script to Charan in March 2014, and planned to work on the story post the release of Aagadu.
 The film was launched on 5 March 2015, and the principal photography of the film took place on 16 March 2015, which was started on 6 October 2014.
 Filmed across Hyderabad, Spain and Bangkok, The film was shot in 110 working days with 15 working hours per day.

-Bruce Lee: The Fighter was released on 25 September 2014, during the festival of Navaratri, to negative reviews from critics and became a box-office bomb.
+Bruce Lee: The Fighter was released on 16 October 2015, during the festival of Navaratri, to negative reviews from critics and became a box-office bomb.
 One of the sub-plots of the film where Karthik (Ram Charan) is mistaken for a cop by Ria (Rakul Preet Singh) was reportedly inspired from the 2006 French film The Valet.
 The film was remade in Bangladesh as Beporowa and remains Kriti Kharbanda's last Telugu film till date.